 “Sir, I’m afraid that while it’s a really brilliant — dare I say even genius — idea,” the lawyer said, “Apparently some stupid libtarded libtards convinced Americans that after the age of eighteen, people are adults and can’t be legally disowned by their parents.”

 That’s when sources say Trump threw the biggest tantrum they’ve seen from him to date.
-Mr. Trump was stomping and stamping around the room.
-He even threw a framed picture that Steve Bannon gave him on Inauguration Day.

 “Damn it,” Trump said, “I’m never going to get to be in the same room with Satan again!
 This makes me so mad.”

 Eventually, aides were able to calm President Trump down with elephant sedatives and old tapes of himself on TV from the 1980’s.
 When he had settled himself enough, he decided he didn’t want to disown his son after all.
 He had another plan instead.

 “Do you know if we have perfected time travel yet,” Trump asked Huckabee Sanders, “because I could just go back in time and pull out of a few things and fix this whole mess.”

 This story is developing.